 How do our parents influence our belief?
 Can we break out of it and build a new one?
 How can we communicate with our parents on the same side of the table?

 Be the hero in our own journey

-When I came across Joseph Campbell’s Hero’s Journey for the first time, I was astonished to see my life journey laid out in 12 stages, especially ‘death and rebirth’ that resonated with my darkest struggle.
+When I came across Joseph Campbell’s Hero’s Journey for the first time, I was astonished to see my life journey laid out in 12 stages, especially the ‘death and rebirth’ stage that resonated with my darkest struggle.

 In the Hero’s Journey, there are 8 archetypes that form the characters of a story — the hero, mentor, allies, threshold guardian, herald, shadow, shapeshifter and trickster.

 Using Hero’s Journey as a template of life story, how are we playing the hero character in our own life?
 Where are we now?
 What is the archetype that our parents represent?

 If they are threshold guardians stopping us from stepping into a new adventure, how might we turn them into allies or mentors?